Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

 A few comments about our modeling assumptions are in order.
-First, we assume that each agent's utility function is linear in their allocations, a commonly used and well-studied utility function in classical Fisher markets~\cite{EisGale,LinUt,vazirani_2007}.
-Next, as in the Fisher market literature, we assume that the goods are divisible, and thus fractional allocations are possible.
-Furthermore, in the online setting, we study the arrival of users under the stochastic input model, which has been widely studied in the online linear programming~\cite{li2020simple,li2021online} and the online convex optimization~\cite{Balseiro2020DualMD} literature.
-We note that the stochastic input assumption naturally arises in several applications and is commonly used in modeling customer arrivals~\cite{li2020simple}.
-Finally, in line with an extensive body of literature in online learning~\cite{li2020simple,chen2021linear}, we also assume that the number of users $n$ is known \emph{a priori} and we defer the question of extending our results to the setting when $n$ is unknown~\cite{secretary-unknown} to future research.
+First, we assume that users' utilities are linear, a commonly used and well-studied utility function in classical Fisher markets~\citep{EisGale,vazirani_2007}.
+Next, in line with the online learning literature~\citep{li2020simple,chen2021linear}, we assume that the number of users $n$ is known.
+We defer the question of extending our results to the setting when $n$ is unknown~\citep{secretary-unknown} to future research.
+Finally, in the online setting, we study the arrival of users under the stochastic input model, which has been widely studied in the online resource allocation literature~\citep{li2020simple,li2021online,Balseiro2020DualMD}.
+We note that the stochastic input assumption naturally arises in several applications, including its common use in modeling customer arrivals~\citep{li2020simple}, and defer the exploration of online Fisher markets in non-i.i.d. settings to future research.
+In extending our work to non-i.i.d. settings, we do note that the arriving data process must be \emph{learnable}, i.e., past data provides insights into making better future decisions, as if past data does not inform pricing decisions for future users, e.g., under adversarial arrivals, then achieving a good performance may not be possible.
+To this end, we believe there is a significant scope to extend the online Fisher market setting studied in this work to settings including smoothed analysis, algorithm design with predictions, or the random permutation setting (where parameters are adversarially chosen but arrive in a random order).